semantic-systems/coypu-EventExtraction/README.md

 ## Deployment
 Currently, only the basic version of event extractor is included.
-- **Event Detector**: a shitty version on Google Drive, please run the download script to store the checkpoint locally.
-(A better trained version will be updated on Monday)
+- **Event Detector**: an initial version on Google Drive, please run the download script to store the checkpoint locally.
+(A better trained version will be updated frequently)
 - **Event Argument Extractor**: a public package OpenIE is used.

 For deployment, please first instantiate the EventExtractor with the EventDetector and